wso2/docs-cloud/en/docs/migrate-to-choreo/how-to-migrate-to-choreo.md

 ## Migration process

 -  It is not possible to automate the migration process due to several reasons.
-WSO2 API Cloud and Choreo are two distinct platforms with different architectures, making an automated process too complicated.
+WSO2 API Cloud and Choreo are two distinct platforms with different architectures.
+Therefore, automating the migration process is too complicated.
 Additionally, some API Cloud customers have customizations (such as custom domains and user stores) that require manual migration.
 -  Depending on the customer's need, WSO2 can arrange a demo to showcase the API Management capabilities of Choreo.
 -  As the first step of the migration, WSO2 will assign an engineer to migrate some APIs and mediation logic to Choreo as a proof of concept(PoC) for the customer use case.
 <html>